stab3l-admin/stab3l-docs/content/docs/tokenomics.md

 The STAB3L ecosystem features a dual-token system designed to separate utility and governance functions, creating a balanced and sustainable economic model.

 {% hint style="info" %}
-The STAB3L token system was updated to include two distinct tokens: sSTB (utility token) and rSTB (governance token).
+The STAB3L token system includes two distinct tokens: sSTB (utility token) and rSTB (governance token).
+{% endhint %}

+{% hint style="warning" %}
+**Important**: CU tokens are NOT tradable assets.
+They are temporary tokens that are burned immediately when exchanged for sSTB.
+This burning mechanism is crucial for maintaining the peg and ensuring that each sSTB is backed by real compute resources.
 {% endhint %}

 ## Token Overview